Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: V. Agreement with present theories and the possibility of experimental realization

 \subsection{Detection of Majorana thermodynamics via supernovae neutrino emission and the cosmic neutrino background}

-Whereas there is strong evidence (both theoretical and experimental) for Majorana particles in superconducting and topological matter, the existence of a Majorana fermion in the standard model is debatable.
+Whereas there is strong evidence (both theoretical and experimental) for Majorana particles in superconducting and topological matter, the existence of a Majorana fermion in the Standard Model is debatable.
 As mentioned in the introduction, the most promising candidate for a fundamental Majorana fermion is the neutrino, which is postulated to have a right-handed Majorana mass on the order of the GUT scale (and, subsequently, a very small mass for the left-handed species by the seesaw mechanism) \cite{Mohapatra,Tsutomu,Lavoura}.
 The experimental detection of the Majorana-like nature of neutrinos is, however, exceedingly difficult, with the verification of neutrinoless double-$\beta$ decay remaining inconclusive \cite{Agostini, GERDA}.
-The Majorana thermodynamics described above offers a possibly simpler verification of the Majorana behavior of neutrinos, where the detection of thermodynamic or statistical signatures in a neutrino gas could tell us whether or not their behavior is inconsistent with the regular Fermi gas.
-The main problem with this methodology is that we require the neutrino system to be dense enough to allow for degeneracy of the quantum particles to become significant, and we are faced with a limited number of neutrino systems that could harbor Majorana statistics.
+The Majorana-Schwinger thermodynamics described above offers a possibly simpler verification of the Majorana behavior of neutrinos, as the MSF model (unlike the case of the MZM or SYK) mirrors total momentum conservation.
+If neutrinos are truly Majorana fermions, their mutual annihilation at some finite temperature should lead to a pair of photons, as neutrinos have been shown to have some finite mass\cite{Fukuda}.
+The detection of thermodynamic or statistical signatures in a low-temperature neutrino gas could tell us whether or not their behavior is inconsistent with the regular Fermi gas.
+The main problem with this methodology is that we require the neutrino system to be dense enough to allow for the degeneracy of the quantum particles to become significant, and we are faced with a limited number of neutrino systems that could harbor Majorana-Schwinger statistics.
+Nevertheless, we outline some possible ways to realize Majorana fermion detection in an astrophysical context with the predictions of our Majorana-Schwinger statistics.